fidelitousone/Jchat/README.md

 * Postgresql

 ## Setup

+### Make a Google Developer Account

+* Go to `developer.google.com`
+* Make an account NOT USING YOUR NJIT EMAIL!!!!!!!!!!!!!!
+* Make a new project
+* Name it ANYTHING BUT DON'T USE GOOGLE IN THE NAME
+* Go to credentials
+* Configure Consent
+* Select External
+* Name the application ANYTHING BUT DON'T USE GOOGLE IN THE NAME
+* Create App
+* Go to Create OAuth ID
+* Select Web application
+* Add the website you're using to the authorized domain/java and both to authorized redirect, it might take a little bit just wait
+* Copy the client ID
+* Paste into the React component with the correct ID

 ### MAKE SURE YOU SETUP POSTGRESQL STUFF FIRST
 * `sudo yum install postgresql postgresql-server postgresql-devel postgresql-contrib postgresql-docs`
 * `sudo service postgresql initdb`